 Living in New York City can feel like being in a rocky relationship.
-The bad parts are really bad (real estate prices are sky high and neighborly noises just a little too close), but when things are good... they're oh so good.
+The bad parts are really bad (real estate prices are sky high and neighborly noises just a little too close), but when things are good, they're oh so good.

-On this day of love, we've decided to channel our inner cupid and focus on a few things that make us fall in love with our New York over and over again.
+In advance of the day of love, we've decided to channel our inner cupid and focus on a few things that make us fall in love with our New York over and over again.

-- We were only voted the "rudest city" because people here actually speak to one another and engage with one another in a honest way.
+We were only voted the "rudest city" because people here actually speak to one another and engage with one another in a honest way.
 No rolled up windows, no plastic smiles.

-- People ride the subway all over town to follow their favorite exercise class teacher from New York Sports Club, while others hop in their Escalades and have their driver take them two blocks east to Soul Cycle.
+People ride the subway all over town to follow their favorite exercise class teacher from Equinox, while others hop in their Escalades and have their driver take them two blocks east to SoulCycle.
+Either is totally acceptable.

-- The guys who sing doo-wop on the N train under Broadway are as good as anyone you'd see in "Jersey Boys" on Broadway.
+The guys who sing doo-wop on the N train under Broadway are as good as anyone you'd see in "Jersey Boys" on Broadway.

-- There is a very real possibility you will run into Tina Fey (or the entire cast of "Law & Order").
+There is a very real possibility you will run into Tina Fey (or a cast member from most versions of Law & Order).

-- The guy in the news kiosk on your corner knows your kids so well that he holds on to stray mittens and whatever else you dropped while rushing to school.
+The guy in the news kiosk on your corner knows your kids so well that he holds onto stray mittens and whatever else you dropped while rushing to school.

-- We bitch, whine and moan about it, but Midtown at Christmas makes even the most hardened Scrooge believe in Santa Claus.
+We bitch, whine, and moan about it, but Midtown at Christmas makes even the most hardened Scrooge believe in Santa Claus.

-- NY1's Pat Kiernan tells you everything you need to know in one minute.
+NY1's Pat Kiernan tells you everything you need to know in one minute.